maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="maxaexp"></a>
 ### `MAX`(*aexp*,...)

 Returns the largest number in the provided list, `MAX(7,5)` returns 7.
-This functionality is also available as an operator, where this same call would be written `7 MOD 5`.
+This functionality is also available as an operator, where this same call would be written `7 MAX 5`.

 #### Variations:

-The "functional" style of `MOD` was used in Micropolis BASIC, and likely others.
+The "functional" style of `MAX` was used in Micropolis BASIC, and likely others.

 #### See also: